 In a way, today’s post picks up from where we left off last time out with a review of Anthony Pym’s On Translator Ethics.
-However, while Pym offered an academic take on what a translation ethics demands of us, today’s discussion from Adam Earl provides an interesting agency perspective on ethical matters.
+However, while Pym offered an academic take on what a translation ethics demands of us, today’s discussion provides an interesting agency perspective on ethical matters.
 Let’s get to it.

 The Importance of Integrity Throughout the Translation Process

 Maintaining your personal integrity is a priority for professional translators; have you ever considered how integrity plays a vital role throughout the translation process?
 A translation agency should ensure that their translators show integrity in three key areas, and in this post I’d like to share these with you.